tldr-pages/tldr/pages/common/chezmoi.md

 `chezmoi init {{repository_url}}`

-- Update from a remote repository:
+- Pull changes from a remote repository and apply them:

 `chezmoi update`